Archive for the 'Gimp Tutorials' Category

 With the same layer selected (the top one, the “background copy”), we’ll apply some blur.
 Open up the Gaussian Blur tool, it’s in Filters->Blur.
 Apply a blur of 5 pixels to the top layer.
 Don’t worry, we’re not finished!

 We’re going to change the “mode” of the top layer now.
-With the top layer selected, click on the drop down box that says “Normal” and scroll down to “Soft Light”.
-You can also try other modes, they’ll make for interesting !
+With the top layer selected, click on the dropdown box that says “Normal” and scroll down to “Soft Light”.
+You can also try other modes, they’ll make for interesting photos!

 Notice how the image suddenly changed?

 Even with the nice glowing effect, the image looks indistinct.
 Let’s sharpen the bottom layer.
-Select that layer in the Layers dialog and load the “Unsharp Mask” filter.
+Select that layer in the Layers dialogue and load the “Unsharp Mask” filter.
 This is in Filters->Enhance->Unsharp Mask.

 Don’t apply too much sharpening.
 Make it subtle.
 The settings in the screenshot work well.